Homestead Survival: How To Master Plan Your Own Safe Haven

 5. How’s Your Accessibility?
 The Double-Edged Sword

-If you answered yes, then that’s great; you’ll have no problems getting to your bug out property fast with a ton of supplies and gear.
+If you answered yes, that’s great; you’ll have no problems getting to your bug-out property fast with many supplies and gear.

 You’ll be able to easily leave your establishment to go on supply runs and come back quickly.